College of Humanities and Social Sciences

 This opportunity is specifically required for Design Majors.
 It establishes advanced field study in the discipline in a setting outside the campus context.
 The internship will be arranged by the student in consultation with the advisor, and the assessment will be through contractual arrangement with the guiding mentor.
 (Prerequisite: ART 301)

-This course serves as the capstone experience in the Art Department.
-The course will vary somewhat based on the student's degree sought.
-It will normally be the production of a solo exhibition, or of a professional design portfolio, or a Community Arts experience.
+This course serves as the capstone experience in the art program and will vary slightly based on the student’s focus.
+It will normally be the production of a solo exhibition, a professional design portfolio, or a community arts experience.
 The work produced and presented must be the student's current work.
-Individual directions will be developed with the professor and student's advisor.
-(Prerequisites: ART 311 and ART 441)
+Individual directions will be developed with the professor and student's faculty advisor.
+(Prerequisite: Senior Year Status)